 • Go north on Hwy 89 to Hwy 44 junction.
 Follow Hwy 44 to Shingletown and Wilson Hill Road.

 • Turn left on Wilson Hill Road and then follow directions detailed above from this point on.

 The fishing at Bailey Creek Ranch has been tailored with the self-reliant angler in mind.

-Guests are asked to time their arrival for the late afternoon (3:30 P.M. or later), allowing plenty of time to get settled, organize tackle, and be ready fish after dinner.
-The lodge host, housekeeping staff, or chef will show you to your room, and offer a quick, informal orientation.
-The evening meal is intentionally served promptly at 5:30 to allow anglers time afterwards to enjoy the evening hatch activity on one of the lakes or stream.
+Guests are asked to time their arrival for the late afternoon (3:30 P.M. or later), allowing plenty of time to get settled, organize tackle, and be ready to fish in the evening.
+The lodge host or housekeeping staff will show you to your room, and offer a quick, informal orientation.
+The orientation is short and allows anglers time afterwards to enjoy the evening hatch activity on one of the lakes or stream.

-While complimentary wines are served with evening meals, guests are encouraged to bring their own beer, soft drinks, liquor, and mixes.
+Guests will be responsible for their own meals, which can be cooked in the kitchen, as well as their own beer, soft drinks, liquor, and mixes.
 Ice tea, lemonade, and unlimited bottled water is always available in the outdoor refrigerator.

-Breakfast is served at 8 or 8:30 depending on the group and the season.
 Coffee is ready at first light and there is no hurry to be the first on the stream or either of the lakes.
-The buffet lunch is on the bar at noon every day to allow for a very full morning and afternoon of angling.

 Guests are asked to vacate their rooms after lunch (to allow them to be properly cleaned for any arrivals) and to depart no later than 3:00 on the afternoon of their last day at the lodge.